jezzsantos/saastack/docs/design-principles/0020-api-framework.md

    ```

    > Note: Your route should always begin with a leading slash `/`, and you can substitute into the route any public property you define in your request class.
 For example, `/cars/{id}` where `{id}` refers to the property `public string Id { get; set; }`
+   >
+   > Note: All service operations must share the same primary route segment, corresponding to your resource (e.g. they all start with `/cars`.
+This also permits sub resources (e.g. `/cars/wheels`, but not different primary resources in the same class.

 5. You inject any dependencies into a custom constructor of yours.